Stoggar/CurseOfStrahd/entry_2.md

 Your enemy is a creature of darkness and beyond mortality

 This card will lead you to him.
 He lurks in the dark,

-where the light of dawn shone on a sacred place.
+Where the light of dawn shone on a sacred place.

 ### Interpretation

 It seems like the first three are clues to some sources of power that can help us.
 The fourth is a clue to a potential ally.
 The fifth is a clue to where our enemy is.